-4.5.1 The Governing Body shall be responsible for the setting and review from time to time of the Academy's admissions policy provided that no material change will be made to the admissions criteria without the approval of the Trust Board and the Diocese where relevant.
+4.5.1 The Local Governing Committee shall be responsible for the setting and review from time to time of the Academy's admissions policy provided that no material change will be made to the admissions criteria without the approval of the Trust Board and the Diocese where relevant having regard to the statutory duties and responsibilities on the Trust and the Academy.

-- 4.5.2 Any decision to expand the Academy shall be that of the Governing Body but who shall have regard to the views of the Trust Board and the Diocese where appropriate. - 4.5.3 Any appeal against admissions shall be heard by an independent appeal panel established and authorised by the Governing Body. - 4.5.4 The Governing Body shall consider any decision by the Principal to exclude any pupil and will be the appropriate body for reconsidering any decision to readmit required by any independent panel hearing.
+- 4.5.2 Any decision to expand the Academy shall be that of the Local Governing Committee but who shall have regard to the views of the Trust Board and the Diocese where appropriate. - 4.5.3 Any appeal against admissions shall be heard by an independent appeal panel established and authorised by the Local Governing Committee. - 4.5.4 The Local Governing Committee shall consider any decision by the Principal to exclude any pupil and will be the appropriate body for reconsidering any decision to readmit required by any independent panel hearing.